 The Head Working Chef is responsible for all aspects of the food-service operation, including the administrative and technical duties required to provide the restaurant with high-quality cuisine.
 The Chef’s responsibilities include supervising, training, and monitoring the duties of all other kitchen personnel, purchasing, food-cost calculation, and the accounting necessary to run a quality food-service operation.
 This is a Chef position which has a lot of interactions with other staff and positive communication skills, leading by example, and patience are requirements for the job.

 The position of Campground Attendant requires someone who is friendly, outgoing, a self-motivator, organized, likes working outside and meeting new people.
-The Campground Attendant is someone who is not only responsible for keeping the campground orderly and clean for all of our guests, but they are also an ambassador, salesperson and representatives of Kumsheen as a whole.
+The Campground Attendant is someone who is not only responsible for keeping the campground orderly and clean for all of our guests, but they are also an ambassador, salesperson, and representatives of Kumsheen as a whole.
 Guest experiences are strongly influenced by the service they receive from our exceptional staff, and the campground attendant is quite often the first staff-member our guests meet.

-In May and June, the photographer works part time to take photos of some of the larger groups we have, usually around 10-15 days per month.
-In July and August the photographer would generally work 5 days per week, with their days off covered by another staff member.
+In May and June, the photographer works part-time to take photos of some of the larger groups we have, usually around 10-15 days per month.
+In July and August, the photographer would generally work 5 days per week, with their days off covered by another staff member.

 This individual will have some photography experience and be comfortable working with and on computers.
 They must also be a quick worker to ensure the videos are edited and posted before the trips return, and be good at working on their own.

 The photographer must ensure an organized work-area and make sure that the trip photos are mailed out daily, and occasionally will work on other marketing-style photos for Kumsheen.
-The individual will also be physically fit, as it is a physically demanding job and have a valid drivers licence.
+The individual will also be physically fit, as it is a physically demanding job and have a valid drivers license.

 This individual will be great at working individually to put out high-quality trip videos with a splash of humor.
-The Videographer must also “Speed-Edit” the 15-20 minute video in approximately 20 minutes, so a familiarity with Final Cut (we use the Express version) is mandatory.
+The Videographer must also “Speed-Edit” the 15-20 minute video in approximately 20 minutes, so familiarity with Final Cut (we use the Express version) is mandatory.